Information on protecting yourself during extremely cold temperatures

 Warming centers in Johnson County

-Capacity is limited to approximately eight to 10.
-Food is available.
+Capacity is limited to approximately five to six.

 Public health information

 Exposure to cold temperatures, whether indoors or outside, can cause serious or life-threatening health problems.
 Infants and the elderly are particularly at risk, but anyone can be affected.
 To keep yourself and your family safe, you should know how to prevent cold-related health problems and what to do if a cold-weather health emergency arises.